Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 While ADUs have different shapes and designs, they have a commonality: a price tag.
 If homeowners don’t have cash on hand to finance the build, they’ve got a few options to move forward.

-A home equity line of credit leverages homeowners’ equity in a property and allows them to borrow money against the value of the home.
-Unlike a home improvement loan, a HELOC is tied to the house, meaning the property is used as collateral.
-With HELOC, homeowners can draw different amounts at different times, typically with a variable interest rate.
+A home equity loan or home equity line of credit (HELOC) leverages homeowners’ equity in a property and allows them to borrow money against the value of the home.
+Unlike a home improvement loan, a home equity loan or credit line is tied to the house, meaning the property is used as collateral.
+A home equity loan provides you with a lump sum of funds at one time and typically has a fixed interest rate.
+With a HELOC, homeowners can draw different amounts at different times, typically with a variable interest rate.

 With sufficient equity in your home, homeowners could also consider a cash-out refinance.